vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Aujasa-(under Kuruksetra) V. Dh, S. bodies of the warriors slain in the

 85. 52, Vām.
 22.51 and 57.51 Bhārata war were collected and cre- Aupamanyava-(under VS) L. q. by mated.
 Vide A. S. R. vol. 14 pp. 36 T .
 K. p.
 97 ,106 and A. G. p.
-336 where it is Ausaja--A-V.D.S.85.52 (Sürpāraka, mentioned that Hiouen Thsang was acc. to com.
+336 where it is Ausaja--A-V.D.S.85.52 (Sūrpāraka, mentioned that Hiouen Thsang was acc. to com.
 Vaijayanti Jolly (SBE, shown bones of very large size,

 vol. 7. p.
 259 gives a ferent read Asurisvara-(under VS) L. q. by T.K.